Berkanktk/CyberSecurity/README.md

 `-site:www.domain.com site:*.domain.com`

 **DNS Bruteforce**
 Bruteforce DNS (Domain Name System) enumeration is the method of trying tens, hundreds, thousands or even millions of different possible subdomains from a pre-defined list of commonly used subdomains.
-Fot this method, the tool [DNSrecon](https://www.kali.org/tools/dnsrecon/) & [Sublist3r](https://github.com/aboul3la/Sublist3r) can be used.
+Fot this method, the tool [DNSrecon](https://www.kali.org/tools/dnsrecon/), [Sublist3r](https://github.com/aboul3la/Sublist3r) or [Turbolist3r](https://github.com/fleetcaptain/Turbolist3r) can be used.

 **Virtual Hosts**
 Some subdomains aren't always hosted in publically accessible DNS results, such as development versions of a web application or administration portals.
 Instead, the DNS record could be kept on a private DNS server or recorded on the developer's machines in their /etc/hosts file (or c:\windows\system32\drivers\etc\hosts file for Windows users) which maps domain names to IP addresses.